dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 ### Forbid

 An authentication handler's forbid action is used when an authenticated user attempts to access a resource they are not permitted to access.
-A forbid action usually returns a 403 result.
-In some custom authentication schemes, forbid could result in a redirect to a page where the user can request access to the resource in question from an admin or something like that.
+A forbid action typically returns a 403 result.
+In some custom authentication schemes, forbid could result in:

+* A redirect to a page where the user can request access to the resource.

+For example, the user my request access from an admin.
 A forbid action should let the user know:

 * They are authenticated.
 * They aren't permitted to access the requested resource.